Diagnosis

 Chemotherapy

-Treatment for Ewing sarcoma usually begins with chemotherapy.
-The drugs may shrink the tumor and make it easier to remove the cancer with surgery or target with radiation therapy.
+Chemotherapy is sometimes used as the first treatment for Ewing sarcoma.
+The medicines may shrink the cancer.
+That makes it easier to remove the cancer with surgery or target with radiation therapy.

-After surgery or radiation therapy, chemotherapy treatments might continue in order to kill any cancer cells that might remain.
+After surgery or radiation therapy, chemotherapy treatments might be used to kill any cancer cells that might remain.

 For advanced cancer that spreads to other areas of the body, chemotherapy might help relieve pain and slow the growth of the cancer.